LibertyDSNP/spec/pages/Ethereum/IdentityFactory.md

 ### Beacon Factory Interface

 Beacon Proxies will use the beacon's logic address and will be upgraded when the beacon's logic address is changed.
-This is the suggested factory for use on Betanet to remain up to date.
+This is the suggested factory for use to remain up to date.

 ```solidity
 /**